 Taken together this answers the first question: Why was the food industry so much more capable than health advocates in promoting their vision of reality?
 The food industry was more capable because this stage of the policy development cycle took place in a venue where industry members possessed more discursive power and shaped committee outcomes accordingly.
 That is, industry actors had the power to reframe the conversation because of they fundamentally understood the rules and norms of the venue FOPL had been shifted into.
 Kooiman (2002) has also pointed to the way that business power influences policies by designating problems to specific categories through specific norms and values.

-The remaining question then becomes why and how a venue where discursive power and expert authority of businesses was equal or more than that of health advocates was chosen for this stage of the policy development cycle.
+A consequent question then is why and how a venue where discursive power and expert authority of businesses was equal or more than that of health advocates was chosen for this stage of the policy development cycle.
 When this question was put to them, health advocates, policymakers and standard-setting technical officers all agreed this was the only way to achieve uniform FOPL policy across the region.
 Actors argued that the nature of CARICOM’s regionalization efforts meant that there is no supranational health infrastructure to impose regional policy.
-While economic and trade-facilitating architecture had been developed from early in CARICOM’s history (Alleyne, 2008a), the structure of CARICOM as a community of sovereign independent states (Grenade, 2008) has meant that there must be a high degree of motivation amongst national players for cooperation and coordination in different topic areas to be achieved (Alleyne, 2008a).
+While economic and trade-facilitating architecture had been developed from early in CARICOM’s history (Alleyne, 2008a), the structure of CARICOM as a community of sovereign independent states (Grenade, 2008) means must be a high degree of motivation amongst national players for cooperation and coordination in different topic areas to be achieved (Alleyne, 2008a).
 Whereas economic and trade-oriented cooperation and coordination have been the foundation of CARICOM’s integration and forms the first of its ‘Pillars’, health instead fell under the catch-all pillar of ‘functional cooperation’, where all other issues are coordinated (Alleyne, 2008a, 2008b).
 The pragmatic response then, amongst participants, was that FOPL was shifted into standard setting for the simple reason that it was the only option for a regionally uniform label to be implemented.

 The pragmatic decision obfuscates the wider underlying structural power of the food industry to shape the food environment.
 This study has pointed to the framing that demonstrates corporations’ discursive power to shape the perception of a policy problem and solution, ultimately reframing FOPL as a problem of trade rules rather than a public health policy solution.
 If the source of this discursive power lies in the chosen venue though, and a venue does not exist to carry on the work of public health policy in the region, the pragmatic answer to our second question is not sufficient.
 In concluding her 1998 article on the implications of ISO 14000 for environmental management ceilings, Clapp foresaw the underlying structural power of businesses in global environmental governance.
 National governments were embracing international standards because they fit the “prevailing liberal ideology held by most states, which calls for a reduced regulatory role for the state” and standards fit nicely into the “era of global free trade” (p.312).
-The fact that regional standard setting was the only venue to produce regional health and food systems policy should tell us what is prioritized in regional governance: once again, we see trade over health.
+The fact that regional standard setting was the only venue to produce regional health and food systems policy should tell us what is prioritized in regional governance: trade over health.
 In other words, in this case we see that institutional arrangements and discursive power are complementary to corporate power over food systems policy.

 Conclusions